 Customer touchpoints are defined as the point of interaction with the brand across three main phases of the customer lifecycle i.e. awareness, evaluation, and post-purchase.
 It has a great impact on the way customers perceive your products & services.
 The touch points include various digital or customer relationship management (CRM) touchpoints.

 Identifying your customer journey touch points is the first and foremost step to create a map.
-It helps businesses to identify the touchpoints in phases and manage customer expectations accordingly to deliver a great experience.
+It helps businesses to identify the touchpoints in different phases and manage customer expectations accordingly to deliver a great experience.

 Why is it important to map your customer marketing touchpoints?

 Touchpoint analysis is crucial for every business no matter big or small.
 Customer touch point management provides a complete vision and a map of their entire journey.
 Companies that use tools like customer journey maps reduce their cost of service by 15-20%.

 Every consumer touch point, be it digital or traditional, has its own importance and the map helps you to evaluate their experience and make improvements at every step.